awjchen/SonoCleaner/SonoCleaner/usersGuide/usersGuide.md

 > Note that the following details may apply only to the sonomicrometers
 > manufactured by Sonometrics, as data acquired with these devices were used to
 > develop the artifact removal program.
-Moveover, we stress that the following
+Moreover, we stress that the following
 > is merely our own explanation of sonomicrometry artifacts based on empirical
 > observations using the sonomicrometer's built-in support for viewing raw
 > ultrasound signals with an oscilloscope.